zvjaceslavs/intshare/Applications/Mail_servers/template_exchange_server_2016_performance_monitoring/5.4/README.md

 # Exchange 2016

-## Description

-## Overview Converted the Exchange 2010 Performance Monitoring Templates.
-Removed unsupported items and replaced them with equivalents that could be found.
-Added some new items and graphs. ## Author matt snead

 ## Overview

 Converted the Exchange 2010 Performance Monitoring Templates.
 Removed unsupported items and replaced them with equivalents that could be found.
 Added some new items and graphs.